CodecoolMSC2016/python-4th-tw-mentors-life-oop-baz-hattyuk/specifications/easy_going.md

-# Mood
+# EasyGoing

 ## Description
-This class represents the mood of the mentors at the end of a day.
+This class represents a satisfied mentor at the end of a day.

 ## Parent class
 Mentor class

 ## Attributes

-None
+* ```happyness```
+  * data type: integer
+  * description: containing the numeric data of the mentor happyness.

 ## Instance methods